 But the films also have some thematic overlaps.
 As I mentioned in my review of Noah for Books & Culture, Aronofsky films often dwell on the notion that it is impossible to touch perfection and survive.
 They also tend to revolve around characters who are obsessed with something, often to the characters’ detriment.
 And more often than not, they tend to make references to the Bible, some more pronounced than others.

 And that brings us to Noah.
-When the film came out, a number of critics (such as The Playlist’s Drew Taylor) noted that the film had some striking parallels with The Fountain in particular.
-But it actually harks back — visually and thematically — to pretty much all of Aronofsky’s earlier films to one degree or another.
+When the film came out, a number of critics (such as The Playlist’s Drew Taylor) noted that it had some striking things in common with The Fountain in particular.
+But Noah actually harks back — visually and thematically — to pretty much all of Aronofsky’s earlier films to one degree or another.

 Darren Aronofsky’s Noah has had a difficult time getting released overseas in some countries.
 First some Muslim countries banned it for its lack of piety, and then China — the second-largest moviegoing market in the world — banned it for being too religious.

 The film also had to put off its release in the Philippines, due to a dispute between two distributors.
 But now at least that has been taken care of, as various sites are reporting that the film is due to open in the Philippines on June 11 — which might mean that the film has already opened there, given that that country is on the other side of the International Date Line.

 Articles on the film, containing quotes from various people, have recently appeared on news sites based in the Philippines, but it is not clear to me whether these articles contain any new quotes or are simply repeating stuff from other articles.